 - 1. Complete the Complaint Form.
 If the space provided for any answer is insufficient, include a separate document with further details. - 2.
 Gather any documents that relate to your complaint.
-Include any documents you think will help the OAA understand your complaint (and direct us to the parts that you think are important). - Send to the complaint to complaints@oaa.on.ca or mail to: Attn: Complaints Ontario Association of Architects 111 Moatfield Drive, Toronto, Ontario Canada M3B 3L6
+Include any documents you think will help the OAA understand your complaint (and direct staff to the parts you feel are important). - 3.
+Send to the complaint to complaints@oaa.on.ca or mail to:

+Attn: Complaints

+Ontario Association of Architects

+111 Moatfield Drive,

+Toronto, Ontario

+Canada M3B 3L6